v1kra3/ELK-Installation/README.md

 ```
 ***filebeat has been installed and configured***

-## Installing and configuring Beats
+## Installing and configuring Logstash
 1. Install Logstash by running the following command:
 ```
 sudo apt-get install logstash